jefftriplett/django-podcast/trunk/readme.txt

 == Dependencies ==

 None.
 However, consider a thumbnail creation utility, such as [http://code.google.com/p/sorl-thumbnail/ sorl-thumbnail], if you are not in control of creating your podcast show artwork.
-The show artwork must be a maximum width of 600 pixels for iTunes, and you might want to size down show artwork on your website.
+The show artwork should be a width and height of 600 pixels for iTunes, and you might want to size down show artwork on your website.

 == Web site URLs ==